pdfcpu/pdfcpu/core/sign.md

 ### Form Signature
 A digital signature associated with a form field within the document.
-It is primarily intended to authenticate the person who filled out the form and confirm the integrity of the entered data.
+It is primarily intended to authenticate the person who filled out the form and confirms the integrity of the entered data.

 ### Page Signature
 A digital signature applied directly onto a page, often as an annotation or widget.
 Its purpose is to authenticate the visible content of the page, ensuring that it has not been altered.

 ### Document Timestamp Signature
 A signature based on an [RFC 3161](https://datatracker.ietf.org/doc/html/rfc3161) `TimeStampToken` issued by a trusted timestamp authority (TSA).
 A DTS proves the existence of the document at a specific point in time, without binding it to a particular signer.
 Usually associated with PDFs enabled for long term validation.

 ### Usage Rights Signature
 A special signature used to enable extended features (such as form filling, commenting, and saving) in PDF viewers like Adobe Reader.
 It also detects unauthorized changes that would invalidate these usage rights.
 Has to be the only signature in the document.

 ---